Metabase tips and tricks.

 doesnt.

-It would be a lovely addition1 but for now we add a case statement that we're happy with if the question actually requires this size of window.
+It would be a lovely addition1 but for now we add a case statement that turns 1 quarter into 3 months.
+We're Ok with a slight inaccuracy here.

 payments.created_at >= date_trunc(